-From 1 January 2017, a 1.5 per cent absentee owner surcharge (previously 0.5 per cent) on land tax applies to Victorian land owned by an absentee owner.
+From the 2020 land tax year, a 2% absentee owner surcharge on land tax applies to Victorian land owned by an absentee owner (the surcharge was 1.5% from 1 January 2017 and 0.5% for the 2016 land tax year).
 An absentee owner can be a member of a land tax group.

-Please note that land held by a trustee of a trust is not grouped for land tax purposes however you are required to notify us that the land is held on trust.
+While land held by a trustee of a trust is not grouped for land tax purposes, you are required to notify us that the land is held on trust.

 Special land tax

 Special land tax is a one-off tax charged in certain circumstances where land is no longer exempt.
-It is charged at a rate of 5 per cent of the taxable value of the land at the date the land ceased to be exempt.
-If you are an absentee owner, the rate is 6.5 per cent from 1 January 2017 (previously 5.5 per cent).
+It is charged at a rate of 5% of the taxable value of the land at the date the land ceased to be exempt.
+If you are an absentee owner, the rate is 7% from the 2020 land tax year (previously 6.5% from 1 January 2017 and 5.5% for the 2016 land tax year).

 When you don't agree with our assessment

-If you think you have been assessed incorrectly and wish to formally dispute your land tax assessment, you can lodge an objection.
+If you think you have been assessed incorrectly and want to formally dispute the assessment, you can lodge an objection.

-Even if you have lodged an objection you must still pay in full by the due date, or you will also be charged with interest.
+Even if you have lodged an objection you must still pay your assessment in full by the due date or you will be charged interest.
 If your objection is successful, any amount overpaid may be refunded with interest.

 Land tax clearance certificates

 We issue certificates on whether land tax is payable on a property.
-You can only request a certificate or update if you are the vendor, purchaser or mortgagee of the property.
+You can only request a certificate or update if you are the property's vendor, purchaser or mortgagee.